Ircama/ELM327-emulator/README.md

 Allowed keys to be used in the dictionary:

-- `'Pid'`: short pid description (also used by the `emulator.answer` dictionary)
+- `'Pid'`: short PID description (also used by the `emulator.answer` dictionary)
-- `'Descr'`: string describing the pid
+- `'Descr'`: string describing the PID
 - `'Exec'`: command to be executed
 - `'Log'`: *logging.debug* argument
 - `'ResponseFooter'`: run a function and returns a footer to the response (a lambda function can be used)
 - `'ResponseHeader'`: run a function and returns a header to the response (a lambda function can be used)
 - `'Response'`: returned data
-- `'Action'`: can be set to 'skip' in order to skip the processing of the pid
+- `'Action'`: can be set to 'skip' in order to skip the processing of the PID
 - `'Header'`: not used
 - `'Priority'=number`: when set, the key has higher priority than the default (highest number = 1, lowest = 10 = default)

 The emulator provides a monitoring front-end, supporting commands.
 The monitoring front-end controls the backend thread executing the actual process.

-At the prompt '*CMD> *', the emulator accepts the following commands:
+At the prompt `CMD> `, the emulator accepts the following commands:

 - `q` = quit
 - `c` = print the number of each executed PID (upper case names), the values associated to some 'AT' PIDs (*cmd_...*), the unknown requests, the emulator response delay, the total number of executed commands (*commands*) and the current scenario (*scenario*)